List of Amalgam Comics characters

 The following is a list of fictional characters that appear, or are only mentioned briefly, in the 24 one-shots of Amalgam Comics.
-They are listed by comic book title and a team section is also provided.
+They are listed by comic book title and a teams section is also provided.
 The amalgamations of characters or the Amalgam versions of one character are given.
 Plots of the Amalgam comic books are given in the list of Amalgam Comics publications and additional information about characters is provided in the references.